 Because pain is cathartic, Jessica enjoys distance running and has completed three marathons.
 She is a lover of Irish literature, Cary Grant movies and mocha frappaccinos.

 Steve Sherack joined TDN’s editorial staff in May 2003, just a year after graduating from St. John’s University with a Bachelor’s Degree in Journalism.
 The native New Yorker caught the racing bug at an early age following frequent trips to Belmont Park and Aqueduct, and family vacations to Saratoga Racecourse.
-Steve began his career in the industry as a handicapper and editor at American Turf Magazine, where he remains a correspondent.
+Steve began his career in the industry as a handicapper and editor at American Turf Magazine.
 A sports fanatic, he rarely misses a season without catching a road game of his beloved New York Mets or a trip to the World’s Most Famous Arena to root on the Red Storm in the Big East Tournament.
-After seven years of navigating the Belt Parkway and Staten Island Expressway, Steve finally traded in his E-Z Pass for an apartment in Red Bank, New Jersey, just a short walk from TDN headquarters.
+Steve resides in nearby Sea Bright, just furlongs away from the ‘Shore’s Greatest Stretch,’ Monmouth Park.

-Brian DiDonato joined the TDN staff in April 2010.
+A native of Wethersfield, CT, Brian DiDonato joined the TDN staff in April 2010.
 He is a 2009 graduate of Connecticut College, where he majored in Philosophy and minored in English.
 Brian was first introduced to horse racing as a child during summer trips to Saratoga with his father.
-In the beginning, he had no interest in the racing and spent most of his time playing on the track playground, but as he got older he became fascinated with the races, the horses, and especially the art of handicapping.
+In the beginning, he had no interest in the racing, but as he got older he became fascinated with the races, the horses, and especially the art of handicapping.
 His hobby developed into an obsession during his freshman year of college and Brian soon decided to pursue a career in racing.

 Born in Brooklyn but raised most of her life in Monmouth County, Christie is a lifelong equestrian, riding before she was walking.
 She was introduced to racing on annual trips to the Belmont Stakes with her father and she fell in love with the sport.
 She followed it regularly and was introduced to trainers and owners in the local industry, which lead to frequent trips to Monmouth Park.
 Christie joined the TDN in March 2013 after receiving her Masters degree in Communications from Rutgers University.
 She graduated with her Bachelors degree in Journalism from Rutgers as well in 2011.

-Heather was raised in central Wyoming.
-Her love of horses, Thoroughbreds especially, originated from summers spent visiting her grandfather in Ohio, who bred American Quarter Horses.
+Heather’s love of horses, Thoroughbreds especially, originated from summers spent visiting her grandfather in Ohio, who bred American Quarter Horses.
 During college at the University of Wyoming, she completed an internship at Peterson and Smith Equine Reproduction Center in Summerfield, FL.
 This fueled her decision to enter the Thoroughbred industry after obtaining her degree.
 She graduated with a Bachelor’s Degree in Animal Science in late 2009 and participated in the Kentucky Equine Management Internship (KEMI) in Lexington, KY from January to June 2010 for the breeding and foaling season.
 Heather joined the TDN in December 2013.
-Away from the office, she spends most of her time running, reading and working on her handicapping skills.

 From an Irish family steeped in horseracing, Newmarket-born Sean Cronin spent part of his early years at the Lillingston Family’s Mount Coote Stud in Kilmallock, Co.
 Limerick.
 His first racing memory was Red Rum’s dramatic defeat of Crisp in the 1973 Grand National and from that moment his passion for the sport was ignited.